JFP10: Josephine Halvorson

 JFP08: Stipan Tadić

-Stipan Tadić accompanies the artist’s solo exhibition, Metropolis: 36 Views of New York, detailing each of the 36 works that comprise the project, alongside the artist's sketches.
+Stipan Tadić accompanies the artist’s debut solo exhibition at the gallery, Metropolis: 36 Views of New York, detailing the 36 individual works that comprise the project, alongside the artist's sketches.
+Featuring texts in English and Croatian by Julián Sánchez González and Andrija Škare.

 JFP07: Juan Pablo Echeverri